Creating a budget is easy. Sticking to it is a whole different story.

 By doing your homework today, you’re building the foundation for buying a car you’ll enjoy and can afford.
 Here are the different budgeting tools in our Finance Calculators to help determine your car-buying budget.

 If you’ve never created a budget before, the task can sound daunting.
 The best starting spot usually is to begin determining how big of a purchase you are able to afford, which can be found in our Finance Calculator’s Affordability tab.

 The reason I say “begin determining” is because, unless you’ve already applied for a loan and know what annual percentage rate (APR) you might be offered, completing this field is a guesstimate at best.
-But it’s a good starting point and shows you how much impact things like extending the loan term and a down payment can make on your monthly payment.
+But it’s a good launching point and shows you how much impact things like extending the loan term and a down payment can make when using our resources below …

 Our Finance Calculator’s Monthly Payment tab allows you to plug in your estimated price, finance term, APR and down payment to determine what your approximate monthly payment will be.

 Each field is adjustable so you can discover the length of your potential financial contract and how it best fits with your available resources.

 A LITTLE EXTRA